Five.

 Answer 15 questions.
 Get a portfolio you don't understand.

 Robo-advisors automate good behavior — regular investing, rebalancing, tax-loss harvesting.
-The downside: they build portfolios opaque enough that most investors don't really understand what they own or why.
+The downside: they build portfolios opaque enough that most investors don't understand what they own or why.
 The Frame is transparent by design.
-Five funds.
-Five jobs.
-You can explain it to anyone.
+Five funds, five jobs, explainable to anyone.

 Stock picking